 Sustainable tourism – the key to Gloucester’s economic future.

-Draft Destination Management Plan 2017-18 now on display
+Destination Management Plan approved.

 Do you run a business that serves visitors in Gloucester or in the surrounding valleys and villages?
 These visitors can be daytrippers from neighbouring regions, business travellers, people visiting friends and relatives in Gloucester, or tourists passing through or those staying overnight.
 Then you may wish to be part of this sustainable industry.
-Download the Membership Prospectus for more details.

 Whilst other information centres are being closed across the state, we are very lucky to have the financial support of MidCoast Council to keep our Visitor Information Centre open.

 Tourism is everyone’s business.
-The Visitor Economy of the Gloucester region contributes $51 million annually to the local economy (as at Sep 2014).
-The statistics for the whole country are compiled by the independent body Tourism Research Australia and then the New South Wales reports are published by the state government on DestinationNSW website.
+The visitor economy of the Gloucester region contributes $51 million annually to the local economy (as at Sep 2014).
+The statistics for the whole country are compiled by the independent body Tourism Research Australia and then the New South Wales reports are published by the state government on Destination NSW website.

 Click the links below to download the published reports and see just how impressive this sustainable industry is!